Navy10021/KRLawGPT/README.md

 #### STEP 1.
 Load Text data and Build vacab

-This step creates a split dataset (train.bin and val.bin) in that 'data' directory and builds a vocab.
+First step creates a split dataset (train.bin and val.bin) in that 'data' directory and builds a vocab.
 Then, it is ready to train KRLawGPT model.
 ```python
 $ python model/vocab.py
 ```